-With smiles today, unfortunately, teeth can become diseased, damaged or infected over time, and in some cases, may need to be removed (extracted).
-If this situation should apply to you, one of our highly experienced Berkshire dentists in NW Washington DC will make the tooth extraction experience as painless as possible.
+Unfortunately sometimes teeth become diseased, damaged or infected over time and in some cases, may need to be removed (extracted).
+If this situation should apply to you, one of our highly experienced dentists will make the tooth extraction experience as painless as possible.
 Our latest dental technology allows this dental extraction procedure to be much more comfortable than in the past, and sedation dentistry treatment options help to ensure that your time with us is anxiety-free.

-We offer same day emergency service for people in pain, and post-extraction our dentists can help you understand all of the dental treatment options for tooth replacement, including dentures, dental implants as well as bridges and crowns.
+We offer same day emergency service for people in pain.
+Post-extraction our dental team can help you understand all of the dental treatment options for tooth replacement, including dentures, dental implants as well as bridges and crowns.

-Wisdom teeth are the most problematic teeth we have.
-They are the third and final set of molars, the teeth in the back of the mouth, to come in.
+Wisdom teeth are some of the most problematic teeth we have.
+They are the third and final set of molars to come in.
 Usually, people get their wisdom teeth when they are in their late teens or early twenties.
 Wisdom teeth often are not positioned properly and ultimately need to be removed.

-Wisdom teeth extraction is a normal tooth extraction procedure in Washington DC, when the wisdom teeth are fully erupted.
+Wisdom teeth extraction is a normal procedure when the wisdom teeth are fully erupted.
 When they are only partially erupted or completely trapped under the gums, the extraction is a minor surgical procedure.
 This can be done under a general anesthetic, or a combination of local and general anesthesia.